 - 1. The clinical instructor and the student will meet, as needed during a clinical rotation and at the end of every clinical rotation. - a.
 The clinical instructor will use the following terms to document clinical: - b.
 Satisfactory -Meeting clinical objectives. - c.
 Needs Improvement Deficiencies noted need to be corrected and brought to satisfactory. - d.
-Probation an individually designated and time-limited period during which the student must correct deficiencies to continue in the program. - e.
+Probation an individually designated and time-limited period during which the student must correct deficiencies to continue in the program.
+The NVC PT Program Director or designee places the student on probation in writing. - e.
 Unsatisfactory the student has not met objectives, or unsafe practice.
 Unsatisfactory status translates to a clinical and course "F" (despite theory grades). - 2.
 If a student is not meeting objectives, the student will be counseled by the instructor.
-A written plan of correction, which includes identification of the problem, will be developed and signed by the instructor and student.
-This constitutes a "Needs Improvement" status which must be brought up to satisfactory. - 3.
-If the student does not demonstrate correction of deficiencies, they will be placed on probation.
-A student may also be placed directly on probation without prior counseling for any action or deficiency determined to be severe by the instructor. - 4.
+A written plan of correction with remediation as necessary, which includes identification of the problem, will be developed and signed by the instructor and student.
+This constitutes a "Needs Improvement" status which must be brought up to satisfactory.

+- 3. If the student does not demonstrate correction of deficiencies, they will be placed on probation.
+A student may also be placed directly on probation without prior counseling for any action or deficiency determined to be severe by the instructor or by the NVC PT Program Director or designee. - 4.
 Students placed on probation will receive a copy of the probation form and be advised of such by the clinical instructor.
 The original probation form will be placed in student's record. - 5.
 During probation period, the student must maintain a satisfactory rating in all areas, not only in the areas of deficiency. - 6.
 If a less than satisfactory status (i.e. Needs Improvement or Probation) extends into a new rotation the student will be dismissed from the program.